garrandall/popular-music-data/tracks/hot-spot-foxy-brown.md

 You can catch me at the hot spot cause I Fox, I plots at the bar y'all, all night, I pops
 Is it alright, sho' you right, you can't stop it
 This is our world, me and my girls
 You can catch me at the hot spot, I Fox, I plots at the bar y'all, all night, I pops
 Is it alright, sho' you right, you can't stop it
 This is our world, me and my girls

 Yo!
-Cats bustin out the six, cash flushin out the niggaz Platinum heart in half hangin 'tween the two tit-ties Scheme on your team, lookin over graph pictures
+Cats bustin out the six, cash flushin out the niggas Platinum heart in half hangin 'tween the two tit-ties Scheme on your team, lookin over graph pictures
 Pick the finest, then I put it on the minors